SapphireStar31/recipe-searcher/timeLog.md

 <br>
 10/5/2024 - Finished the designs on the Pure page and updated normal HTML page to be like the Pure CSS page.
 Recorded the presentation and posted it to the Slack channel.
 Spent 6 hours on it.
 <br>
 10/6/2024 - Added some more details to the database for the Individual project and typed code to create it.
-Updated Timelog.
+Updated Time log.
 <br>
 <br>
 Week 7